 The following are thus the essentials of a contract of sale of goods:

-- (i) Bilateral contract: It is a bilateral contract because the property in goods has to pass from one party to another.
-A person cannot buy the goods himself. - (ii) Transfer of property: The object of a contract of sale must be the transfer of property (meaning ownership) in goods from one person to another. - (iii) Goods: The subject matter must be some goods.
+(i) Bilateral contract: It is a bilateral contract because the property in goods has to pass from one party to another.
+A person cannot buy the goods himself.